InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/README.md

 <img alt="Get Your Brain Straight HCK01" src="logos/banner.png">

-# Welcome to the web page for the 1st Get Your Brain Straight Hackathon !
+# Welcome to the 1st Get Your Brain Straight Hackathon !

 ## What?